About

 Who's behind it

-city-seekers is an independent project, not a corporate product.
-It's maintained by a small group of people who like walking, puzzles, and looking up weird bits of local history.
-Hunts are authored by volunteers and local contributors; each one is playtested before it goes live.
+A small group of people who like walking, puzzles, and weird bits of local history.
+Hunts are written, edited, and playtested before they go live.

 Cities we cover